huumanoid/xat-client/README.md

 # xat-client

 # Summary
 Node.js implementation of xat client.
-It's not an application, it's a library. xat-client can be user to build bot or chat client.
+It's not an application, it's a library. xat-client can be used to build bot or chat client.

 # Simple example:
 ```js